 What’s the best place to buy retro games online?
 Frankly, eBay tends to be the least expensive and have the widest selection.
 But because it is mostly unregulated, there are a few factors beyond pricing you should keep in mind.
 Counterfeiting, quality issues, and straight-up scamming can happen sometimes.
 We’ll cover everything you need to know in this short article.

 New to Collecting Retro Games?

-If you’re just getting into the hobby of retrogaming, you should check out the Ghetto Guide to Collecting Retro Games.
+If you’re just getting into the hobby of retrogaming, a great place to start is with our Ultimate Guide to Collecting Retro Games.
 We keep it pretty well updated, especially compared to some of the other retro gaming sites online.

 The Guide to Collecting Retro Games covers how to choose the games you want to collect, the best places to score hauls, things to beware of, and a few trusted resources.
 I did my best to make it a great resource to start this awesome hobby.
 Seriously, check it out, bookmark the page and check back often during your collecting journey.